 You can make your application for a permit online by entering your postcode on the GOV.UK website.
 You will need to decide whether your permit is a category A(2) or B permit.
 If in doubt, please refer to the check list.
 Further guidance on how to apply for your permit is detailed here.

 A statutory fee is charged for the application process and an annual fee is also charged.
 The current list of fees and charges for prescribed processes can be found at the DEFRA section on the GOV.UK website.
 Your process will be inspected by the Council, on a risk based schedule.

 Completed copies of the application form, together with the appropriate fee should be returned to:

-Cheques should be made payable to Daventry District Council.
+Cheques should be made payable to West Northamptonshire Council.

 For further advice about the regulatory process, or assistance with the application, please use the link below to leave a message and an officer will contact you.